PetraOleum/2016-Notes/Advanced Genetics.markdown

 ####Selecting the genes

-There are 757 genes in humans that have a 1:1 orthology with essential yeast genes&mdash;that is to say, there is one ortholog in yeast to 1 human gene, and not gene families (which would cause complications if they concealed the effect of one of their deletions or replacements).
+There are 547 genes in humans that have a 1:1 orthology with essential yeast genes&mdash;that is to say, there is one ortholog in yeast to 1 human gene, and not gene families (which would cause complications if they concealed the effect of one of their deletions or replacements).
+Of these, 469 were selected, on the grounds of what they had available, but somehow this gets selected further down to 414.

+####Characteristics of the genes

+Sequence similarity does not completely predict replacibility

 ##Past Exams